-The College of Liberal Arts & Sciences offers a BA and a BGS in Philosophy.
+The College of Liberal Arts & Sciences offers a BA and a BGS, as well as a MA, a MA/JD, and a PhD in Philosophy.
 The critical aspect of philosophy involves posing difficult and probing questions about various truth claims.
 The constructive aspect of philosophy involves developing an accurate and productive picture of reality.
 The hope of philosophy is to understand ourselves, our world, our values, and the entirety of existence around us.

 Sample of Related Skills